newstrafe/newstrafe/README.md

-## Hi there, I'm Andrew aka newstrafe and i exist.
+## Hi there, I'm Andrew aka newstrafe, here is a fun fact about me!
+> i exist